DanielJMorrissey/migraineDiary_x21118701/README.md

 - Go to the [SQLite download page](https://www.sqlite.org/download.html)
 - In the Precompiled Binaries for Windows Section, download the 'sqlite-tools-win32-x86-.... .zip' file (the .... would be a series of numbers)
 - In the C:\ root, create a folder called sqlite
-- Extract the content of the zip file into the sqlite folder
+- Extract the content of the zip file into the sqlite folder. sqldiff.exe, sqlite3.exe and sqlite3_analyzer.exe should now be in C:\sqlite folder
 - Search for 'environment' in the windows search and click on **Edit the system environment variables**
 - Select the Advanced tab
 - Click the Environment Variables button